This post may contain affiliate links. Read the full disclosure here.

 7. Pumpkin Printing with Pool Noodles

 Take those well-used pool noodles from summer that were heading to the trash and repurpose them for this pumpkin printing with pool noodles craft!
-This is one of the most simple Halloween toddler crafts on this list and perfect for toddlers in the 1-2 year-old range.
+This is one of the most simple Halloween toddler crafts on this list and perfect for toddlers in the 1 to 2-year-old range.

 8. Pumpkin Apple Stamps